 The loss of a child is a huge blow to any marriage.
 It causes distress as both parties are reminded of their loss by seeing the other person and often so lost in their grief that they struggle to support each other and any other children in the best way.
 Relationship counselling can help the partners express their grief safely and establish new boundaries for their marriage.

 Relationship counselling can help to provide a safe space to discuss any loss of trust in the relationship following the loss and work through any aspects of the child's death that have created less trust.
-These can include perceived issues as well as real issues, and having a neutral space to discuss these issues can help to resolve them and work through any contention.

 Depression can rob you of your energy, self-esteem and interest in the things you once enjoyed.
 This debilitating illness can impact on your work and social life, but there are positive steps you can take to get out from under its grip.
 Here are three tips for dealing with depression.